 To commemorate the 15th anniversary of the 9/11 terrorist attacks in 2016, Whelan created the 275 x 365 cm. installation, Holy City, for the north transept of Washington’s National Cathedral, composed of nine separate panels with imaginary scenes of sites sacred to the three Abrahamic faiths of Judaism, Christianity, and Islam.
 Realizing a theme much on his mind since the events of 2001, Whelan designed the various cityscapes so they would form one harmonious vision of a New Jerusalem, where, as the artist says, “people can walk the streets of this Holy City and feel welcome.”

-Now living in Northern Virginia, Whelan has been a willing, witty contributor to church exhibitions organized by the Sacred Art Pilgrim Collection.
+Now living in Connecticut, Whelan has been a willing, witty contributor to church exhibitions organized by the Sacred Art Pilgrim Collection.
 For a show about eye-witnesses to the Crucifixion, he came up with the mixed media painting, The Die is Cast, showing loutish Roman soldiers shooting dice for an eerily animated robe of Christ, while a spike-collared canine and hell cat look on.
 In The Prodigal at Rock Bottom, a commissioned piece from Whelan for a show on this parable, puzzled porkers watch the odd human in their midst get converted amid the slop pails.
 This is divine comedy in the truest sense.